Army Reserve Program

 AUSA is your Association.
 Besides bringing before Congress issues that affect Officers, NCOs, Enlisted and Family members for both Active and Reserve Components, AUSA focuses on just Army issues.
 If you are not an AUSA member, I highly encourage and invite you to join.

-As LTG(R) Stultz, former Chief of the Army Reserve, stated, "While today's Citizen-Soldiers of the Army Reserve are performing magnificently in every environment and geographic region, we must also devote attention to tomorrow's threats and opportunities.
+As LTG Charles D. Luckey, Chief of Army Reserve, stated, "We are going to build and lead the most capable, the most ready, the most lethal federal reserve force in the history of the United States of America."
+LTG(R) Jack C. Stultz, Former Chief of Army Reserve and Chairman of the AUSA Guard and Reserve Committee, has said: "While today's Citizen-Soldiers of the Army Reserve are performing magnificently in every environment and geographic region, we must also devote attention to tomorrow's threats and opportunities.
 The coming decade requires our continued engagement around the globe, as an operation force in support of our National Security Strategy.
 The Army Reserve is an integral component of our expeditionary force.
 The strategic decisions and direction chosen at this juncture set the frame work for the next decade, and the future of the Army Reserve."

 FOR THE RECORD